 Nearly two years ago today I experienced my first tasting of English Sparkling Wine.
 Whilst in my wine-drinking infancy, I was intrigued about the prospect of a sparkling wine grown and made in England, especially one that was reputed to be Champagne-beating.
-The helpful wine store manager explained to me that this particular wine had won blind tasting challenges against well known Champagne houses; that was all I needed to convince me to give it a try.
-That wine was the Nyetimber Classic Cuvee 2004.
-It literally sparked my interest in English wine, and the Classic Cuvee since been a regular wine of choice for me whenever a special occasion or celebration called for bubbles.
-With my interest in English wine at an all-time high, how could I resist the opportunity to visit Nyetimber for a tour and tasting of their latest wines?
+The helpful wine store manager explained to me that this particular wine had won blind tasting challenges against well-known Champagne houses.
+That was all I needed to convince me to give it a try.
+That wine was the Nyetimber Classic Cuvée 2004.
+It literally sparked my interest in English Wine, and the Classic Cuvée has since been a regular wine of choice for me whenever a special occasion or celebration calls for bubbles.
+With my interest in English Wine at an all-time high, how could I resist the opportunity to visit Nyetimber for a tour and tasting of their latest wines?

 Dutch businessman Eric Heerema purchased Nyetimber in 2006, with the bold ambition to increase production from 70,000 bottles a year to over half a million bottles a year within six years.
-Mr Heerema's sheer determination and continued investment has further moulded Nyetimber into a formidable force, helping England’s most recognisable wine brand enter the international stage.
-The past couple of decades have paved a decorated award winning path for almost every vintage, including the most recent release: the delicious Classic Cuvee 2010.
+Mr Heerema's sheer determination and continued investment has further moulded Nyetimber into a formidable force, helping England’s most recognisable wine brand to enter the international stage.
+The past couple of decades have paved a decorated award-winning path for almost every vintage, including the most recent release: the delicious Classic Cuvée 2010.

-After the introduction, the next stage of the tour is what I had been waiting for; a walk around the Nyetimber estate, led by assistant winemaker Brad Greatrix.
-Brad works alongside his wife, head winemaker Cherie Spriggs, the Canadian couple have now been with Nyetimber since 2007.
+After the introduction, the next stage of the tour is what I had been waiting for – a walk around the Nyetimber estate, led by assistant winemaker Brad Greatrix.
+Brad works alongside his wife, head winemaker Cherie Spriggs.
+The Canadian couple have been with Nyetimber since 2007.

-Brand Focus: It has to be said that Nyetimber's branding is the most iconic and slick looking English wine brand.
+Brand Focus: It has to be said that Nyetimber's branding is one of the most iconic and slick looking 0f English Wine brands.
 From the elegant ivory background to the blue and gold embellishments, everything about the packaging screams quality and finesse.
 The brand is consistently communicated from bottle to packaging and through to corporate branding and wine accessories.

 There’s no hiding that the British weather is quite volatile and unpredictable; this weather can leave a big stamp on the character of the wine, regardless of the winemaker's intricate understanding of their grapes.
 For this reason, ever since the first vintage Nyetimber has been compiling a portfolio of reserve wines.
 These reserve wines will be incorporated into future releases to give increased control and balance during winemaking.
 Whilst it removes the surprise and subtle differences between each new vintage release, it will allow for an even better balanced wine with potentially further complexity and intensity.
 This is a process already used for the Demi-Sec, which has been a non-vintage release since its launch in 2012.

-After learning about grape the cultivation with some fascinating insights from Brad, we are led back to the an impressive building known as the 'Medieval Barn'.
+After learning about grape cultivation with some fascinating insights from Brad, we are led back to the an impressive building known as the 'Medieval Barn'.
 With parts of the barn dating back to the fourteenth century, this was the perfect setting for a tutored tasting.
-The room as beautifully decorated, with long tasting tables and enough places to cater for the 40 people or so on our tour.
-Brad again took the duties of guiding us through the wines, describing some of the intricacies of the individual wines.
+The room is beautifully decorated, with long tasting tables and enough places to cater for the 40 or so people on our tour.
+Brad again guided us through the portfolio, describing some of the intricacies of the individual wines.
 It was truly a privilege to hear such a detailed insight from someone so influential in the final product.
-Brad also explained some of 'Traditional Method' processes required to make English Sparkling Wine.
-From primary, secondary fermentation and lees ageing, through to riddling (demonstrated above right by Brad) and finally disgorgement.
+Brad also explained some of the 'Traditional Method' processes required to make English Sparkling Wine.
+He took us through primary and secondary fermentation and lees ageing, through to riddling (demonstrated above right by Brad) and finally disgorgement.

-Overall my visit to Nyetimber was a very memorable experience; whilst they don't open their doors to the public often, I would strongly recommend a visit to anyone with an interesting in English Sparkling Wine.
-Thanks again to all at Nyetimber and especially Brad Greatrix for an excellent tour.
+Overall my visit to Nyetimber was a memorable experience; whilst they don't open their doors to the public often, I would strongly recommend a visit to anyone with an interesting in English Sparkling Wine.
+Thanks again to all at Nyetimber, and especially Brad Greatrix, for an excellent tour.

 Nyetimber Classic Cuvee 2010